usnistgov/ndn-dpdk/mgmt/pingmgmt/README.md

 **Fetch.List** lists defined fetchers.

 **Fetch.Benchmark** executes a fetcher in benchmark mode.
-To use the benchmark, the fetcher must be created in "stopped" state (`ping.FetchConfig.Name` should be nil).
 It's allowed to run benchmarks multiple times, and the counters will be cleared prior to each benchmark.